-A Rondo, St. Paul, MN native, contemporary dance artist with home art bases in Brooklyn, NY and in Twin Cities, MN.
-As a dance artist/maker, improviser, performer and educator with an archive of embodied memories from 34 years of study, research, teaching and performing dances, her aesthetic is an organic physical fusion of improvisation, hip hop/street, Funk, Blues, Jazz, W. African and Contemporary/Modern dance.
+a Rondo, St. Paul, MN native is a dance artist with home art bases in Brooklyn, NY and in Twin Cities, MN.
+As a dance artist/maker, improviser, performer, director, collaborator, and educator, she is a passionate human being with an embodied archive of memories from extensive study, research, teaching and performing of original dance works.
+Her aesthetic is an organic physical hybrid of improvisation, hip hop/street, Funk, Blues, Jazz, W. African and Contemporary/Modern dance.

-Parker's credits include performing works by Professor Nii Yartey of Ghana University, Dr. Kariamu Welsh of Kariamu & Company: Traditions, The Chuck Davis African American Dance Ensemble, Reggie Wilson’s Fist and Heel performance group, Tania Isaac Dance, Errol Grimes, Wendy Jehlen's Anikaya Dance Company, Spirit of Ase Dance ensemble, Morris Johnson, Ron Brown, Uri Sands, Sundance Multiple Performing Arts Company, Marlies Yearby and Rosy Simas Danse.
+Her performance background includes works by Professor Nii Yartey of Ghana University, Dr. Kariamu Welsh of Kariamu & Company: Traditions, The Chuck Davis African American Dance Ensemble, Reggie Wilson’s Fist and Heel performance group, Tania Isaac Dance, Errol Grimes, Wendy Jehlen's Anikaya Dance Company, Spirit of Ase Dance ensemble, Morris Johnson Jr., Ron Brown, Uri Sands, Sundance Multiple Performing Arts Company, Marlies Yearby and Rosy Simas Danse.

-Her dance work was presented by Center for Performance Research's "Fall Movement Series", Late Nite Series, "non english speaking spoken here" created by Laurie Carlos, David Parker's "Soaking WET" (West End Theater) Series, New Dance Alliance's, "Performance Mix Festival29", New York Live Arts Fresh Tracks 2013-14 Artist in Residence, a collaboration with Nia Love’s Let The Eagles Scream at Dance Theater Workshop's Studio Series, HarlemStage's EMoves13, WOW Café Theater, Movement Research at Judson Church, Thelma Hill Performing Arts Center's "PEEKS“ and 38th annual "Souls of our Feet: People of Color" dance festival, The Painted Bride Arts Center (PA), and Women’s Roseville Correctional Facility (MN).
+Center for Performance Research's,"Fall Movement Series", Late Nite Series, "non english speaking spoken here" created by Laurie Carlos, David Parker's "Soaking WET" (West End Theater) Series, New Dance Alliance's, "Performance Mix Festival29", New York Live Arts Fresh Tracks 2013-14 Artist in Residence, a collaboration with Nia Love’s Let The Eagles Scream at Dance Theater Workshop's Studio Series, HarlemStage's EMoves13, WOW Café Theater, Movement Research at Judson Church, Thelma Hill Performing Arts Center's "PEEKS“ and 38th annual "Souls of our Feet: People of Color" dance festival, The Painted Bride Arts Center, and Women’s Roseville Correctional Facility.

-Parker has led classes and workshops in improvisation, African Diasporan, and Contemporary technique at Hollins University Dance program, Alabama Ballet, TU Dance Center, and University of Michigan.
+As an educator, she has led classes and workshops in improvisation, African Diasporan, and Contemporary technique at Hollins University MFA Dance program, Alabama Ballet, TU Dance Center, University of Michigan, Macalester College and Sarah Lawrence College.
 Additional teaching credits include Temple University as a visiting guest artist for Dr. Kariamu Welsh, Pangea World Theatre, Mark Morris Dance Center, Dance New Amsterdam, Gibney Dance Center, Zenon Dance Company and School, Carleton College, NY public Schools, St. Paul public schools, and was a leading collaborator in designing the dance program for Penumbra Theatre's Summer Institute Artist Activist program 2006-2010.
 She is a teaching artist for the Caribbean Cultural Center African Diaspora Institute, Brooklyn Art's Council and Bailey's Cafe in Brooklyn, NY.
-Currently, she is lecturer at University of Minnesota Theatre Arts and Dance.
+She was full-time faculty as lecturer in dance at University of Minnesota Theatre Arts and Dance program 2018 -2020.

-She is creator of the initiative, "Moving Dialogue for Non Violence"- a platform that uses dance practice as a catalyst for social change in partnership with CAMBA at Broadway House Women Shelter in Brooklyn, NY.
+Parker organized, created and initiated the program, "Moving Dialogue for Non Violence"- a platform that uses dance practice as a catalyst for social change in partnership with CAMBA at Broadway House Women Shelter in Brooklyn, NY.